By cobaltmoe | July 9th, 2021 |

 II.
 Sudden (Acute) Injuries

-Sudden injuries can occur at any moment, whether because of a fall, a car accident, a direct blow to the hip, or any sort of improper movement of the hip can cause severe pain suddenly.
+Sudden injuries can occur at any moment, whether because of a fall, a direct blow to the hip, or any sort of improper movement of the hip can cause severe pain suddenly.

 Acute injuries include: